This exhibition has been extended to January 2021 - a great opportunity if you thought you'd missed it!

 Home to so many German Jews in the 19th century, the warehouse district they created in Bradford is still called Little Germany.

-The city's synagogue built in 1880 in an unusual Moorish style, is a grade II-listed building, which almost shut down in 2013 unable to afford roof repairs - until the Muslim community raised funds to cover costs.
+The city's synagogue built in 1880 in an unusual style of Western Islamic architecture, is a grade II-listed building, which almost shut down in 2013 unable to afford roof repairs - until the Muslim community raised funds to cover costs.
 A £103,000 lottery grant followed.

 Manningham based photographer Nudrat Afza, embarked on her project to photograph what felt like the synagogue's final chapter.
 The photographs, all black and white, are a mixture of modern and traditional.